zuozhenggh/learning-library/data-management-library/database/db-partitioning/hash-partitioning/hash.md

 drop table sales_interval_hash purge;
 </copy>
 ```

-Semantically you are not violating any data immutability when you remove a complete object.
-If you want to preserve this case you should address this with proper privilege management or, under some circumstances, by disabling the table level lock.
-The latter one prevents a drop table, but also all other operations that require an exclusive table level lock.

-You successfully made it to the end of module 'read only partitions and subpartitions'.

 You successfully made it to the end this lab Interval Partitions.

 ## Learn More